The Grapes of Wrath By John Steinbeck

 As the story nears its end, Rose of Sharon, Tom’s pregnant sister, gives birth to a stillborn baby.
 The family is devastated, both emotionally and physically exhausted.
 In the final scene, after being forced to shelter in an old barn during a flood, the Joads find a starving man inside.
 Despite her grief, Rose of Sharon breastfeeds the man to save his life, offering a powerful image of human compassion and survival.

-The story can be harrowing and sad, but it teaches important lessons.
-It demonstrates how people should help one another, fight for fairness, and never lose hope.
+The story can be harrowing and sad, and the language may be advanced, but it teaches important lessons.
+It shows how people should help one another, fight for fairness, and never lose hope.
 Even when things seem hopeless, kindness and courage still matter.
-Although the language may be advanced, readers can learn a great deal about history, family, and standing up for what is right.
-If you like stories about bravery and human strength, this book is worth reading.
+Readers can learn a great deal about history, family, and standing up for what is right.
+If you agree with Steinbeck's worldview and like stories about bravery and human strength, this book is worth reading.

 The journey west on Route 66 is long and complex.
 The Joads squeeze into an old, worn-out truck and take only the essentials.
 Along the way, they face mechanical breakdowns, illness, and death.
 Grampa Joad, the oldest member of the family, dies shortly after the trip begins.
 Despite their sorrow, the family continues.